-UNITE will feature keynote and trailblazer speakers from diverse backgrounds and expertise to inspire you, help you lead, and show you how thinking outside of the box can help you manage your local government in today’s complex environment.
+UNITE featured keynote and trailblazer speakers from diverse backgrounds and expertise who were there to inspire you, helped you lead and showed you how thinking outside of the box could help you manage your local government in today’s complex environment.
+Due to ICMA’s contractual obligations with the keynote and trailblazer speakers, these sessions are not available for viewing past the original UNITE end date of December 31, 2020.

 Retired Lt.
 General Nadja West – Wednesday General Session